In Greece, several varieties of fig are grown, each with its own distinct characteristics.

 Greek figs, especially those from Kymi, are highly prized beyond Greece’s borders.

+They are exported to many countries, where they are prized for their exceptional quality and incomparable taste.
+Greek dried figs are particularly popular in gourmet markets, where they are used by chefs and patissiers to create refined desserts.
 This international demand helps to support Greek farmers and maintain the traditional agricultural practices for which Greek figs are renowned.

 Greek figs, especially those from Kymi, are highly prized beyond Greece's borders.